Knot to Knot Conversion

 How do you convert knot to knot?

-To convert knot to knot, multiply the number of knot by 1, since one knot equals 1 knot.
+To convert knot to knot, multiply the number of knot by 1 as one knot equals 1 knot.

 How many knot are in one knot?